vanvalenlab/deepcell-tf/README.md

 This library allows users to apply pre-existing models to imaging data as well as to develop new deep learning models for single-cell analysis.
 This library specializes in models for cell segmentation (whole-cell and nuclear) in 2D and 3D images as well as cell tracking in 2D time-lapse datasets.
 These models are applicable to data ranging from multiplexed images of tissues to dynamic live-cell imaging movies.

-`deepcell-tf` is one of several resources created by the [Van Valen lab](http://vanvalen.caltech.edu/) to facilitate the devlopment and application of new deep learning methods to biology.
+`deepcell-tf` is one of several resources created by the [Van Valen lab](http://vanvalen.caltech.edu/) to facilitate the development and application of new deep learning methods to biology.
 Other projects within our DeepCell ecosystem include the [DeepCell Toolbox](https://github.com/vanvalenlab/deepcell-toolbox) for pre and post-processing the outputs of deep learning models, [DeepCell Tracking](https://github.com/vanvalenlab/deepcell-tracking) for creating cell lineages with deep-learning-based tracking models, and the [DeepCell Kiosk](https://github.com/vanvalenlab/kiosk-console) for deploying workflows on large datasets in the cloud.
 Additionally, we have developed [Caliban](https://github.com/vanvalenlab/caliban) for annotating high-dimensional biological images to use as training data.

 Read the documentation at [deepcell.readthedocs.io](https://deepcell.readthedocs.io).